CLASSIC FILMS NOT TO BE MISSED by suebob

 Not only was that opening scene one of the most memorable, but the characters (human and robotic) were unforgettable, Plus the music by John Williams was...rousing!

-This first installment of the series was by far the best - the others, eh...
+This first two installments of the series was by far the best - the others, eh...

 The Godfather (1972)